dehshat12/ShadowMite-Setup-Wizard/README.md

 **ShadowMite** is a GTK3-based setup wizard written in C++ designed to guide users through configuring a fresh OS environment.
 Its sleek, stack-based interface allows easy configuration of network, locale, applications, and system settings.
 ShadowMite is ideal for customized Raspberry Pi or kiosk setups.

+Notes: The templates folder contains the app jsons

 ---

 ## Features